mdola19/Rock-Paper-Scissors-Simulator/README.md

 ## Possible Project Extensions
 In the future, I plan to improve this porject by implementing a machine learning model that analyzes the pattern of the user's choices and tries to make logical decisions so that the game is more realistic.

+## Hand Animation
+For the hand animations in the game screen, I used this gif to get the images used in the sprites list: https://gfycat.com/whichdisastrousamurratsnake.